Pacto (song)

-"Pacto" is a song by Puerto Rican singers Jay Wheeler, Dei V and Hades66 featuring fellow Puerto Rican singer Luar la L, released on April 25, 2023, as the fourth single from his third studio album Emociones 1.5.
-It was later remixed by Anuel AA and Bryant Myers, with the absence of Luar la L, released on July 28.
+"Pacto" is a song by the Puerto Rican singers Jay Wheeler, Dei V and Hades66 featuring Luar la L, released on April 25, 2023, as the fourth single from Wheeler's third album Emociones 1.5.
+The song was remixed by Anuel AA and Bryant Myers with no featured guest, released on July 28.

 Composition and music video

 The song is described as a sultry Latin trap about two people who have crazy sexual chemistry.
 The music video of "Pacto" was released on April 24, 2023, on Jay Wheeler's YouTube channel simultaneously with his album Emotiones 1.5.